vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/compile-contracts.md

-# Compile Contracts
+# Compiling Contracts
-In this chapter we will write and compile contracts.
-In our folder structure you find `contracts` folder, this is the folder where we can put our contracts.
-You will find `Migrations.sol` contract which is responsible for the migrations, do not delete it.
+In this chapter, we will write and compile contracts.
+In our folder structure we can find the `contracts` folder, this is the folder where we can put our code.
+In that same folder we will also find the `Migrations.sol` contract, which is responsible for tracking the migrations - do not delete it!

-Now we will create our first contract `SimpleStorage.sol`
+Now we will create our first contract, `SimpleStorage.sol`
 ```js
 pragma solidity ^0.4.24;